Cartier, Ontario

-Cartier is a community in the Canadian province of Ontario, located in the Sudbury District approximately 20 km north of the northwestern city limits of Greater Sudbury along Highway 144.
+Cartier is a community in the Canadian province of Ontario, located in the Sudbury District, approximately 20 km north of the northwestern city limits of Greater Sudbury along Highway 144.
+It is a designated place administered by a local services board, and had a population of 218 in the 2021 Canadian census.

 Geography

-A designated place administered by a local services board, Cartier had a population of 302 in the Canada 2006 Census.
-It is commonly considered to be part of Greater Sudbury's metropolitan area, but is not officially counted as such by Statistics Canada as it is not part of an incorporated municipality.
+Cartier is commonly considered to be part of Greater Sudbury's metropolitan area, but is not officially counted as such by Statistics Canada as it is not part of an incorporated municipality.
 Statistics Canada classifies the township as part of the Sudbury, Unorganized, North Part census subdivision.

 Halfway Lake Provincial Park is located approximately 20 km north of Cartier.

 History

+The community formed after the Canadian Pacific Railway was built in the 1880s.
 In 1885 the community was known as Archer.
 In 1888 it was officially named Cartier after the township, which was named to honour Sir George-Étienne Cartier (1814–1873), joint premier of the province of Canada with Sir John A. Macdonald from 1857 to 1862.
 The township was named by surveyor H. B. Proudfoot.

+The Cartier railway station was built in 1910, and extensively renovated in 1948.
+It was designated as a Heritage Railway Station of Canada in 1993.